MicrosoftDocs/sql-docs/docs/advanced-analytics/r/configure-and-manage-advanced-analytics-extensions.md

 + Reduces privileges of the external script runtime processes on the [!INCLUDE[ssNoVersion](../../includes/ssnoversion-md.md)] computer
 + Provides isolation between sessions of an external runtime such as R or Python.

 As part of setup, a new Windows *user account pool* is created that contains the local user accounts required for running external runtime processes, such as R or Python.
-You can modify the number of users if needed to support machine learning tasks.
+You can modify the number of users as needed to support machine learning tasks.

 Additionally, your database administrator must give this group permission to connect to any instance where machine learning has been enabled.
 For more information, see [Modify the user account pool for SQL Server Machine Learning Services](../../advanced-analytics/r/modify-the-user-account-pool-for-sql-server-r-services.md).